neopaf/seene-sketchup/README.md

 After import: [Click to see](samples/paf-sand-tunnel/sketchup_imported.png)

-# Known issues

-Full quality works really slow.
-Do not know how to speedup basic operation: after all triangles are prepared, bulk import operation is out of plugin code control.

-Progress indicator shows only what it can; most is done in one action without callback hooks, so can not show it (yet?).
-All ideas are welcome.

 # Thanks

 To Creators of Seene app.

-To authors of https://github.com/SketchUp/sketchup-stl/blob/master/src/sketchup-stl/importer.rb for speedup idea.
+To authors of https://github.com/SketchUp/sketchup-stl/blob/master/src/sketchup-stl/importer.rb for two speedup ideas.